 Damon made his documentary feature directing debut with THAT SUGAR FILM, which has become the highest grossing Australian documentary across Australia and New Zealand of all time, and had its world premiere at the International Documentary Film Festival Amsterdam in late 2014 before screening at Berlinale 2015.
 The film received an AACTA Award for Best Feature Length Documentary and a Screen Producers Australia Award for Best Feature Documentary.

-Damon has recently released his new film, 2040, an innovative feature documentary that explores what the future would look like by the year 2040 if we embraced the best solutions already available to us to improve our planet.
-2040 premiered at the Berlinale Film Festival in 2018 and released in cinemas in May.
+Damon’s new film, 2040, is an innovative feature documentary that explores what the future would look like by the year 2040 if we embraced the best solutions already available to us to improve our planet.
+It was released in April 2019 and is already in the top 5 highest grossing documentaries of all time in Australia at the cinema.